Flag Raised for Armed Forces Day

 The ceremony was led by newly elected Chairman, Councillor Les Cruwys and attended by elected members, officers and civic dignitaries, including the Mayor of Tiverton, Councillor Colin Slade.

 Cllr Cruwys drew on personal connections to the armed forces and also expressed his appreciation to a new generation joining the services.
-He said:

 “My own grandparents had seven sons and of the six that reached adulthood all became members of the varied Armed Forces: Navy, Air Force and Army.
 At one time, they had four sons who were held prisoners and a fifth one who survived Dunkirk.
 What they must have gone through over those years I cannot imagine.